Cinematic Mastery: Unearthing the Best Film Schools Around the Globe

 Sure, you could drop out and hope to become the next Quentin Tarantino (who famously skipped film school), but for most aspiring filmmakers, a solid education in directing, cinematography, or screenwriting is the best launchpad for success.

-From being affected by Los Angeles traffic near AFI to pulling all-nighters like George Lucas did at USC, let’s peer into 10 world-renowned film schools where Spielbergs, Kubricks, and Chloé Zhaos are honing their make.
+From navigating Los Angeles traffic near AFI to pulling all-nighters like George Lucas did at USC, let’s explore 10 world-renowned film schools where Spielbergs, Kubricks, and Chloé Zhaos are honing their make.

 1. Film School Dropout?
 More Like Director in Disguise!